Goulash: Serbia

 In Serbia, goulash (гулаш) is eaten in most parts of the country, especially in Vojvodina, where it was probably introduced by the province's Hungarian population.
-It is actually a pörkölt-like stew, usually made with beef, veal or pork, but also with game meat like venison and boar.
+It is a pörkölt-like stew, usually made with beef, veal or pork, but also with game meat like venison and boar.
 Compulsory ingredients are meat and onions, usually in 50-50% ratio, paprika, and lard or oil, other ingredients being optional: garlic, parsley, chili pepper, black pepper, cinnamon, bell peppers, carrots, tomatoes, red wine, mushrooms, bacon.
 Sometimes, goulash is sweetened by adding tomato paste, sugar or dark chocolate at the very end.
 In Serbia, goulash is most often served with macaroni or potato mash.

 Slovenia

-In Slovene partizanski golaž, "partisan goulash", favored by Slovenian partisans during the Second World War, is still regularly served at mass public events.
-"Partisan golaž" utilizes onion in equal proportion to meat; two or more types of meat are usually used in preparing this dish.
+In Slovene partizanski golaž, "partisan goulash", favoured by Slovenian partisans during the Second World War, is still regularly served at mass public events.
+"Partisan golaž" uses onion in equal proportion to meat; two or more types of meat are usually used in preparing this dish.
 The most widespread form of golaž in home cooking is a thick beef stew that is most commonly served with mashed potatoes.
 As elsewhere in the wider region, Szeged goulash, usually referred to as segedin, is also a popular dish for home preparation.

 United States and Canada

 North American goulash, mentioned in cookbooks since at least 1914, exists in a number of variant recipes.
-Originally a dish of seasoned beef, core ingredients of American goulash now usually include elbow macaroni, cubed steak, ground beef or "hamburger", and tomatoes in some form, whether canned whole, as tomato sauce, tomato soup, and/or tomato paste.
+Originally a dish of seasoned beef, core ingredients of American goulash now usually include elbow macaroni, cubed steak or ground beef, and tomatoes in some form, whether canned whole, as tomato sauce, tomato soup, and/or tomato paste.
+As a descendant, of sorts, of Hungarian goulash, it probably originated as a variation of the Hungarian bográcsgulyás which mixes all the ingredients together in the end.
+This mixture of ingredients has probably led to many variations where any mixture of meat and paprika is often called goulash.
+In English, the word “goulash” has an alternative meaning of "a mixture of heterogeneous elements or hodgepodge or jumble".
+The dish is popular among American Jews.